-The five themes of geography are location, place, human-environment interaction, movement and region.
-These five concepts help educators explain how and why we map the Earth, as well as the ways in which people affect and are affected by the Earth.
-You can find examples of each theme around the world, or you can look closer and discover examples in your personal environment.
-Use examples of the five themes of geography to help students comprehend the concepts and apply them to their daily lives.
+The five themes of geography include location, human-environment interaction, place, region, and movement.
+These five concepts help educators explain how and why humans map the Earth, as well as the ways in which people affect and are affected by the Earth.
+The five themes of geography help students comprehend the concepts of geography and apply them to their daily lives.

-Location is divided into two parts: specific location and general location.
-A specific location is an actual address, like "123 Main Street," or a set of geographical coordinates like "44N58, 93W15."
-A general location describes where a place is in relation to another place.
+Two distinct but related parts — the specific and the general — make up the idea of location.
+Specific location refers an actual address, like "123 Main Street," or a set of geographical coordinates like "40.7128° N, 74.0060° W." General location describes where a place is in relation to another place.
 It does not give a direct address but indicates a place's relative location and its relative distance.
-For example, the general location of a certain store could be "twenty minutes away by car, next to the bank."
+For example, the general location of a certain store could be "20 minutes away by car, next to the bank."

 Human-environment interaction describes how people work together and how they function in their environment.
-This interaction divides into three key areas: our dependence on the environment, how we alter the environment and how the environment changes us.
-Dependence refers to our need for something, like natural resources, from the environment.
-We alter the environment by, for example, building roads through wildlife areas.
-The environment also changes us: For example, people in cold climates wear coats in the winter to shield themselves from the cold.
+This interaction contains three key areas: human dependence on the environment, how humans alter the environment, and how the environment changes humans.
+Dependence refers to a need for something — like natural resources — from the environment.
+Humans alter the environment by, for example, building roads through wildlife areas.
+The environment also changes humans: For example, people in cold climates wear coats in the winter to shield themselves from the cold.

-Place is a description rather than a location.
+Place refers to a description rather than a location.
 Place is divided into two categories: human differences and physical differences.
-Human differences are the ways in which people change and develop a place.
+The concept of human differences refers to the ways in which people change and develop a place.
 These changes may be concrete, as in building construction or cultural.
-Physical differences describe the ways in which a part of the world is characteristically different from others.
+The concept of physical differences describe the ways in which a part of the world is characteristically different from others.
 For example, some places have mountains, while others have desert terrain.

 Each region has specific characteristics.
-There are three types of region: government, functional and general.
-Government regions are formally and politically defined; the United States is a government region, as are the European Union and the city of London.
-A functional region has specific services designated for that area; school districts, for example, are functional regions.
-General regions are loosely classified by broad terms.
+Region, as a concept, contains three categories: government, functional, and general.
+Humans define government regions formally and politically — the United States is a government region, as are the European Union and the city of London.
+Functional regions hold specific services designated for that area; school districts, for example.
+Humans classify general regions in broad terms.
 For instance, different parts of the U.S. can be thought of as the South, the Northeast and so on.

-Movement is the way people travel from place to place, circulate information, trade good and services and share ideas.
+Humans define movement as the way people travel from place to place, circulate information, trade good and services, and share ideas.
 The way in which food travels to a grocery store or how people travel from one place to another are both examples of movement.